ratzlow/styx-model/README.md

 ## Who might be interested?
 In the first place it is a personal experimental ground.
-You can borrow ideas and concepts but nothing is "ready-as-a-lib" - here.
+You can borrow ideas and concepts but nothing is "ready-as-a-lib".

-In case you have a rather sophisticated graph-based data model and need to:
+In case you have a rather sophisticated (acyclic) graph-like data model and need to:
 - track changes
-- diff recursively between versions
+- support diffing between versions
 - want to serialize your (sub)graph without resorting to reflection
 - compress your graph to the min attribute set
 - support transactional semantic on your graph with commit/rollback
-- version changed nodes
 - describe it by a meta-model
 - want a generic structure complementing your domain model
+- Simple!
+It's just a tree!
+No annotations, reflection, byte code manipulation.

 ## Typical use cases
 - model manipulated in state engines